Back Updated: 2025-10-20 Statistical Simulation, Wei Li

 More generally, one can show the Chapman-Kolmogorov equations: \[ P^{[m+n]}=P^{[m]}P^{[n]}, \] that is, \[ p^{[m+n]}_{ij}=\sum_{s=1}^Kp^{[m]}_{is}p^{[n]}_{sj}, \] which states that the probability of moving from \(i\) to \(j\) in \(m+n\) steps is just the probability of moving from \(i\) to \(s\) in m steps, and then from \(s\) to \(j\) in n steps, summing over all \(s\).

 Definition (steady-state distribution/stationary distribution): If a state distribution (\(\pi\)) satisfies: \[\pi P = \pi.\] Then \(\pi\) is called a “steady state distribution” (stationary distribution).
 Note that it is the same as \[\begin{align*} \pi_j = \sum_{i=1}^K\pi_ip_{ij}, \ \forall \ j = 1,2,\cdots , K. \end{align*}\] The LHS \(\pi_j\) is steady state prob for the state \(j\).
 The RHS \(\sum_{i=1}^K\pi_ip_{ij}\) is total probability flowing into state \(j\) from any states.
-An expression is the global balance equations: \[\begin{align*} \pi_j \sum_{i: i \neq j} p_{ji}= \sum_{i: i\neq j}\pi_i p_{ij}, \ \forall \ j = 1,2,\cdots , K, \end{align*}\] which states that the probability of being in state \(j\) times the net total probability of flowing out of state \(j\) is equal to the sum of the probability of being in every state \(i\) (except \(j\)) times the probability of flowing from that state into \(j\).
+So the equation asserts that, in equilibrium, the fraction of time spent in state \(j\) remains constant because the total probability flowing into \(j\) equals the probability already in \(j\).

 Find the steady state distribution: For a given transition matrix \(P\) (non-degenerate with possibly zero entries), note that \[P^\top\pi^\top = 1\pi^\top.\] So \(\pi^\top\) is eigenvalue of \(P^\top\) that corresponds to eigenvalue 1.
 The found eigenvector then needs to be normalized.
 A limitation is that it is not guaranteed the found eigenvector is real-valued.